 We also offer online alcohol counseling, and are here to help you work towards a full life from the comfort and privacy of your own home.

-Types of Drug Addiction Counseling Options
+Types of Drug Addiction Counseling Programs

 At the core of our services is group online drug counseling.
-We offer a wide range of group sessions and various subscription levels to provide support as you continue to recover.
+We offer a wide range of group sessions and various programs to provide support as you continue to recover.
 Throughout your journey you’ll also complete workbook exercises for personal development, and to help you stay on track and engaged with your recovery.

 - Introduction: Our introductory package enables you to get a taste of what it’s like to be a part of Sober at Home.
 Attend open groups, and sample our workbook exercises and videos.